-One of my favorite things to do after Thanksgiving is make “Leftover Soup” with the Turkey Carcass.
+One of my favorite things to do after Thanksgiving is to make “Leftover Soup” with the Turkey Carcass.
 The homemade Turkey stock is just unbeatable and so darn good.
-Plus, when your stuffed from Thanksgiving, just a nice bowl of warm soup the next day(s) is all you need.
+Plus, when you’re stuffed from Thanksgiving, just a nice bowl of warm soup the next day(s) is all you need.
 Kids love it.
 Parents love it.
 We all love it!
-Now don’t throw that Carcass away and try whipping up this awesome soup for the family this year.
+Now don’t throw that carcass away and try whipping up this awesome Leftover Thanksgiving Turkey Noodle Soup for the family this year.

 Homemade Turkey Stock Recipe:

 2 celery ribs, cut into large chunks (celery leaves included)

 2 carrots, cut into large chunks

 1 bay leaf